eillanrt/eillanrt.github.io/content/posts/what-is-this.md

 Non-English terms will appear in *italics*.

 ## Subscribing
 My blog is RSS-enabled.
-You can subscribe to it using your preferred RSS reader or aggregator by adding `https://eillanrt.github.io/index.xml` to your subscription list.
+You can subscribe to it using your preferred RSS reader by adding `https://eillanrt.github.io/index.xml` to your subscription list.
 Thanks btw!
 For starters, try using a service like [Feedly](https://feedly.com).

 If you're new to RSS feeders, you can read about it [here](https://en.wikipedia.org/wiki/RSS).
 It is one of the oldest standards on the web.
 It has been around for a long time.
 It is simple and more privacy-oriented than modern newsletters nowadays.
-It's a shame most people nowadays have no idea what it is, or that it even exists.
-You can use Feedly to start subscribing to RSS feeds, such as this blog.
+You can use RSS readers to start subscribing to RSS feeds, such as this blog.

 # Content